 Miriam began her career as a soloist at Opera Australia, performing roles including Mimi, Leila (The Pearlfishers), Countess (Marriage of Figaro), Hanna Glawari (The Merry Widow), Eva (Meistersinger) and Miss Jessel (Turn of the Screw).

-In 2020, Miriam will write the libretto for a new opera by Matt Boehler, based on Neil LaBute's play Fat Pig.
-She will direct La Traviata for Victory Hall Opera, and will make her debut as Brünnhilde in Wagner's Ring Cycle in Toronto and Belleville in a co-production between Opera By Request and Berlin Wagner Gruppe.
+In 2020, Miriam will wrote the libretto for Fat Pig, a new opera by Matt Boehler, based on Neil LaBute's play.
+She directed UNSUNG, a full-length documentary film for Victory Hall Opera, (a finalist in the SF3 Film Festival in Sydney) and made her debut as Brünnhilde in Wagner's Ring Cycle in Toronto and Belleville in a co-production between Opera By Request and Berlin Wagner Gruppe.